The maker of our favorite linen sheets just launched a line of linen loungewear - CNN Underscored

 - Unisex Linen Robe ($99; parachutehome.com)

-Each of the pieces is ideal for lounging around the house, and they’re versatile enough to be worn out, too (perhaps with the exception of the robe, but you do you).
-Pair any of the tops with jeans or a flowy skirt for the perfect summer-y fit, or throw on a classic white tee over the pants or shorts for a super comfy outfit that’s well-suited to a day of running errands or an afternoon lounging at the park.
+Each of the pieces is ideal for lounging around the house, and they’re versatile enough to be worn out too (perhaps with the exception of the robe, but you do you).
+Pair any of the tops with jeans or a flowy skirt for the perfect summery fit, or throw on a classic white tee over the pants or shorts for a super-comfy outfit that’s well suited to a day of running errands or an afternoon lounging at the park.

 Plus, as with the brand’s linen bedding, Parachute’s Portugal-made linen loungewear is Oeko-Tex certified, meaning the fabric is safely made without any harmful chemicals or synthetics.

 Parachute sent over some linen loungewear for me to try for myself — specifically, the Linen Tank and Linen Pant in Clay — and they’re both ideal pieces for warmer temperatures.
-I can’t help but feel put-together, yet still ultra comfortable while wearing them as a matching set at home, though they’re equally stylish as separates for a spring day out.
+I can’t help but feel put together yet still ultra comfortable while wearing them as a matching set at home, though they’re equally stylish as separates for a spring day out.
 And both at home and outside, the clothes are positively airy.

 Prices range from $49 for the tank or shorts to $99 for the sleep shirt or robe, and each style is available in sizes XS through XL.
 They’re all available to shop now on Parachute’s site.